 - How does the SOC provider handle integration into a client's tooling environment?

-Finally, as counterintuitive as it sounds, there's the question of how the relationship will be terminated.
+5. How the relationship will be terminated.
 Frequently, clients are locked into relationships because of the complexity and cost of the offboarding process.
 The best way to avoid that is to understand the process upfront.

 Summing up, smaller companies should almost certainly avail themselves of SOC services.
 They should conduct a thorough evaluation of providers, focusing on understanding the operational model, including run book development; service portfolio; tools and technologies; and offboarding processes.
 With proper attention to these security operation center best practices criteria, smaller companies can significantly improve their cybersecurity operational metrics.